The Huts > Privately Owned > High Lonesome Hut

 310'

 In the summer you can get to the High Lonesome Hut by hiking the winter trail.
 There are numerous day hiking and mountain biking options around the hut in summer.
+There is no vehicle access to the High Lonesome Hut in summer.

 Summer Water Source Information